 Prevention Station Manager Mark Whitelaw said: “Our homes have become full of tech and electrical items that aim to make life easier but we must not become complacent about the safe use of any electrical item.
 Over the last year we attended 40 accidental house fires cause by electrical items, with 7 people injured as a result of them.
 It’s really important that you take steps to reduce the risk of a fire and you can do this by turning off electrical items at the end of your working day, switching electrical items that are designed to be switched off, off overnight and ensuring you never leave electrical items and tech charging while you sleep.

 “Also, if you’re putting your decorations up early please remember not to attach decorations to lights, and if you have a real tree, make sure it doesn’t dry out as the heat from lights can easily start a fire.

 “If the worst was to happen and a fire did break out in your home its vital you know what to do and that you are alerted to the fire, no matter what time of day it is.
 Ensure you have working smoke alarms fitted on every level of your home and test them weekly – a working smoke alarm can give you and your family the vital time needed to get out, stay out and call 999.

-“Keep yourself and your loved ones safe by testing your alarm regularly and by practicing your escape routes.”
+“Keep yourself and your loved ones safe by testing your alarm regularly and by practising your escape routes.”